danielrapa888/Daniel-Rapa/README.md

 ## 🔐 Areas of Interest
 - Cyber defense and risk management
-- AI and emerging technologies in cybersecurity
+- AI and emerging technologies
 - Cyber diplomacy and international cyber governance
 - Digital privacy and online ethics